-Many people suffer from allergies, and indoor air quality (IAQ) either makes it easier or more challenging to manage symptoms.
-If your goal is to improve IAQ and limit the presence of allergens in your home, picking out the right AC filter is vital.
-Learn which air filter ratings are preferred for people living with allergies and recommendations for choosing11 the right AC filter.
+Many people suffer from allergies, and indoor air quality (IAQ) either makes it easier or more difficult to manage symptoms.
+If your goal is to improve IAQ and limit the existence of allergens in your home, picking out the right AC filter is imperative.
+Learn which air filter ratings are best for people coping with allergies and tips for identifying the right AC filter.

 Allergens and Indoor Air Quality

-Allergens are elements that generate allergic reactions in sensitive individuals.
-Frequent indoor allergens include:
+Allergens are elements that generate allergic reactions in affected individuals.
+Prevalent indoor allergens include:

 - Dust mites

 - Tobacco smoke

 - Wildfire smoke